fredericbonnet/helena/docs/src/helena-dialect/ensembles.spec.md

 ensemble ?name? argspec body
 ```

-The `ensemble` command creates a new command that can be used to
+The `ensemble` command creates a new ensemble command.
-gather subcommands under itself.

 ### Specifications